 If you were hurt on the job in Syracuse or anywhere in Upstate New York, you should know we fully understand the complexities of New York Workers’ Compensation law.
 Recent changes in the law make it more difficult than ever to navigate the claims system without a knowledgeable and experienced New York Workers Compensation Lawyer.

-The NY Workers Comp lawyers at McMahon, Kublick, PC in Syracuse understand the law and understand the emotional, physical, and financial difficulties you face if you have been injured on the job or suffer from a work-related illness.
+The Syracuse Workers Compensation Lawyers at McMahon, Kublick, PC understand the law and understand the emotional, physical, and financial difficulties you face if you have been injured on the job or suffer from a work-related illness.
 We tap all of our resources to help you.